Text and Photograph by Teodora C. Hasegan.

 After the demonstration he and some of the other inhabitants of the island invited me into their houses.
 The houses, like most houses on the other islands on Lake Titicaca, had only one room with a bed and sometimes a TV.
 There were also colorful woven textiles hung on the walls.

 The Uros have succeeded in maintaining their traditional lifestyle while at the same time integrating some of the features of modern life.
-Only time will tell if they can maintain this balance.If you enjoyed reading this article, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Only time will tell if they can maintain this balance.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!